About the Uniform Crime Reporting Program

 Originally designed with 52 data elements, the NIBRS captures up to 57 data elements via six types of data segments: administrative, offense, victim, property, offender, and arrestee.
 Although, in the late 1980s, the FBI committed to hold all changes to the NIBRS in abeyance until a substantial amount of contributors implemented the system, three modifications have been necessary.
 To meet growing challenges in the fight against crime, the system’s flexibility has permitted the addition of a new data element to capture bias-motivated offenses (1990), the expansion of an existing data element to indicate the presence of gang activity (1997), the addition of three new data elements to collect data for law enforcement officers killed and assaulted (2003), and a new data element to collect data on cargo theft (2005).

 The FBI began accepting NIBRS data from a handful of agencies in January 1989.
 As more contributing law enforcement agencies become educated about the rich data available through incident-based reporting and as resources permit, more agencies are implementing the NIBRS.
-More information about the NIBRS, as well as many of the documents referred to in this summary, are available at www.fbi.gov/about-us/cjis/ucr/.
+More information about the NIBRS, as well as many of the documents referred to in this summary, are available at ucr.fbi.gov/word.